vuefront/wordpress/README.md

 You will need the CMS Connect URL to complete the [VueFront Web App installation](https://vuefront.com/guide/setup.html)

 ## Support
-For support please contact us a https://dreamvention.ee/support
+For support please contact us at [Discord](https://discord.gg/C9vcTCQ)

 ## Submit an issue
 For submiting an issue, please create one in the [issues tab](https://github.com/vuefront/vuefront/issues).
 Remember to provide a detailed explanation of your case and a way to reproduce it.